ever-co/ever-demand/README.md

 ### _Ever Platform Enterprise_ License

-Alternatively, commercial versions of the software must be used in accordance with the terms and conditions of separate written agreement between you and Ever Co.
+Alternatively, commercial versions of the software must be used in accordance with the terms and conditions of a separate written agreement between you and Ever Co.
 LTD.

-For more information about Ever® Platform Enterprise™ License please contact <mailto:ever@ever.co>.
+For more information about Ever® Platform Enterprise™ License, please contact <mailto:ever@ever.co>.

 #### The default Ever® Platform™ license, without a valid Ever® Platform Enterprise™ License agreement, is the Ever® Platform Community™ Edition License.